ngu-khoi/prediction-market-visualization/README.md

 - Synchronized scrolling triggers that reveal specific portions of the data visualization
 - Narrative elements that automatically highlight relevant data points
 - Focus on critical moments like the June presidential debate
+- Interactive elements that allow users to explore the relationship between events and market movements
+- Targeted highlighting of specific data points and trends during key campaign moments
+- Dynamic annotations that provide context and analysis at precise timestamps

 The visualization specifically demonstrates how these pivotal moments impacted both polling data and prediction markets, allowing for direct comparison of their responsiveness to major events.